 How to Tell or Know If Someone Is Depressed?

 Knowing whether someone is depressed or not is difficult, especially if you have never been through depression before.
 Depression is called a hidden or invisible illness for a reason.

 Most people who feel depressed hide it from others.

 There are several reasons why people hide their depression from others.
 Most of these reasons are already covered in point #5 under the symptoms.
 The main reason is depression is a social stigma around depression and people feel ashamed of letting others know they are depressed.
 They are afraid that other people will judge them for not able to handle their emotions.
 So they rather keep their depression to themselves.

-Furthermore, it’s difficult to tell if someone is depressed or not because not all depressed people had a tough time with their daily life.
-Some people can still cope or even excel in their job, relationships and pretend to be happy on social media despite having the symptoms of depression.
+Furthermore, it’s difficult to tell if someone is depressed or not because not all depressed people had a tough time in their daily life.
+Some people can still cope or even excel in their job, relationships, and pretend to be happy on social media despite having the symptoms of depression.
 This is called “high-functioning depression”.